Tracking Bunyip Birds

 Movements of the rice-breeding Australasian Bittern population are slowly being revealed.

 Where the bitterns go after rice harvest and spend the colder half of the year has been a mystery.
-Thanks primarily to our successful crowdfunding campaign in 2014, we’ll be able to track at least ten bitterns and identify the network of non-breeding wetlands they rely on.
-This will enable targeted conservation efforts such as environmental water delivery and habitat management.
+Thanks primarily to our successful crowdfunding campaign in 2014, we were able to track ten bitterns and identify the network of non-breeding wetlands they rely on.
+This has enabled targeted conservation efforts such as environmental water delivery and habitat management.
+Formal publication of the results is planned for 2025.

 Nine days after attaching the satellite transmitter on April 21st, 2015, with the rice almost fully harvested, “Robbie”, a 3-4 month old from Coleambally, NSW, dispersed 557 kilometres to Pick Swamp near Mount Gambier, SA.
 He spent four months at nearby Long Swamp, then returned to the Riverina in September, too early for the next rice season.
 He made his way back to south-western Victoria and to Pick Swamp, before beginning to retrace his journey, stopping at the Glenelg River mouth at Nelson, and then on December 17th, appearing back at Long Swamp.
 We lost contact in April 2016 after 323 days of tracking.